 After you say “I Do,” give that sweet kiss, and come back from the honeymoon, you and your spouse will have a whole lifetime together to make money, spend money, and unwillingly give money to the IRS.

-But sometimes while love and marriage may bring blissful joy, it can also bring tax trouble if your spouse isn’t completely honest with you about finances.
-That’s because married couples filing joint tax returns are each liable for all taxes owed, even if one spouse engaged in tax evasion or used questionable tax deductions.
+But sometimes while love and marriage may bring blissful joy, it can also bring tax trouble if your partner isn’t completely honest with you about finances.
+That’s because married couples filing joint tax returns are each liable for all taxes owed.
+Yes, even if one spouse engaged in tax evasion or used questionable tax deductions.

-There are options for spouses who are wronged by – and filed joint tax returns with – a shady spouse.
+There are options for taxpayers who are wronged by – and filed joint tax returns with – a shady partner.
 The IRS has procedures innocent spouses can pursue, and which one to pursue depends on your situation.

 First off, there’s what’s called Innocent Spouse Relief.
-It’ll relieve you of having to pay additional taxes if your spouse or former spouse engaged in tax evasion (didn’t report all of his or her income), claimed questionable tax credits or deductions, or improperly reported income.
+It’ll relieve you of having to pay additional taxes if your partner or former partner engaged in tax evasion (didn’t report all of his or her income), claimed questionable tax credits or deductions, or improperly reported income.

 To qualify for Innocent Spouse Relief, you have to have filed a joint tax return with your spouse or ex-spouse that has a tax deficiency solely due to your spouse.
-It’ll also have to be considered “unfair” to hold you liable for the tax, and you’ll have to be able to show that when you signed the joint tax return you had no way of knowing that there was a tax deficiency.
+It’ll also have to be considered “unfair” to hold you liable for the tax.
+You’ll have to show that when you signed the joint tax return you had no way of knowing that there was a tax deficiency.

 This type of relief also has a few requirements.
 You’ll have to have filed a joint return, and be either divorced from the other person on the joint return, widowed, or not have been a member of the same household as the other person on the joint tax return for at least a year.

-Innocent Spouse Relief and Separation of Liability Relief both have the same requirement: either of these types of relief have to be applied for within two years from the IRS’s first attempt to get you to pay the tax.
+Innocent Spouse Relief and Separation of Liability Relief both have the same requirement.
+You must apply for relief two years from the IRS’s first attempt to get you to pay the tax.

 But if you’re in trouble with the tax man because of your current or former spouse, you may be able to pursue what’s called Equitable Relief.